peterweckend/CMPUT404-assignment-css-hell/README.md

 You will skin 3 project gutenberg stories with custom CSS.

+The html files had to be modified such that they used the styles.css stylesheet.
+The Christmas Carol's html page had images already, but not all images had captions.
+Captions that were missing were taken from the images' alt tags and manually added as captions.

+Added fonts: Quintessential-Regular, Vinque (both are cleared for use).

+---

 You will skin 2 versions of a possible professional homepage for your self with 2 versions of CSS.